 - loss of appetite for multiple days

 All mass tort or injury cases will have an eventual cutoff date, known as a Statute of Limitations.
 These dates vary state by state, but typically apply from the date of an accident or injury.
 However, there are several factors that can extend these limitations in the case of a dangerous drug that can make determining the exact limitation date tricky.
 For instance, the “Discovery Rule” can postpone the beginning of the limitations period from the date when the victim is wronged to the date in which the victim discovers that there is a causal relationship between the defective condition of a product and the resulting injury.
+Talk to a dangerous drgus lawyer to learn if the “Discovery Rule” applies to your case.

 For this reason, it is advised that you seek legal counsel in cases where you believe you are eligible for compensation due to a defective or dangerous drug.